-This is an updated version of classic coleslaw.
+This Creamy Healthy Coleslaw is an updated version of the classic.
 You won’t miss the fat and calories found in typical mayonnaise-based coleslaws.

 Coleslaw is one of those summer dishes that you either love it or hate it.
 I have always hated it (shocking I am sure) but I realize that I never liked it b/c it was swimming in unhealthy mayonnaise.
 Just for the record, even before I began my healthier lifestyle many years ago, I have always despised mayonnaise.